Federal2JZ/hangman596/README.md

 - Provides feedback on the validity of the users's input.

 ## File Structure
+hangman596/
+├── milestones/
-- milestone_2.py: Part of the process, created the variables for the game.
+    ├── milestone_2.py: Part of the process, created the variables for the game.
-- milestone_3.py: Part of the process, checked if the guessed character is in the word.
+    ├── milestone_3.py: Part of the process, checked if the guessed character is in the word.
-- milestone_4.py: Part of the process, created the game class.
+    ├── milestone_4.py: Part of the process, created the game class.
-- milestone_5.py: Final part of the process, project put all together.
-Use this to play game.
+    ├── milestone_5.py: Final part of the process, project put all together.
+├── README.md
+├── main.py

 ## Installation
 1. Clone the repository to your local machine: ```git clone https://github.com/Federal2JZ/hangman596.git```.
 2. Navigate to the project directory: ```cd hangman596```.

 ## Usage
-- Run the Python script: ```python milestone_5.py```.
+- Run the main Python script: ```python main.py```.
 - The game will start, and you will see an underscore for each letter in the hidden word.
 - Enter a single letter and press Enter.
 The game will provide feedback on whether the letter is in the word or not.
 - Continue guessing letters until you either reveal the entire word or run out of attempts.